devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

  <summary><strong>What's not working ⚠️</strong></summary>
  </br>

 * :heavy_exclamation_mark: Hdmi slot.
-To get work, buy a USB Dock not typeC.(because typeC is dead for our infinix)
+To get work, buy a USB Dock.(Try Type-c and usb Type A docks for our infinix) IF the usb Type-C dock works for display out, Inform me.
-* :heavy_exclamation_mark: USB typeC slot is dead.
-You cannot use it for file transfer and all.
-Because in the whole hackintosh, USB typeC is buggy and unstable.
-So, I disabled for now.
 * :heavy_exclamation_mark: Didn't Mapped Keyboard keys.
 But it's not mandatory.
 I like the default keyboard mapping.
 * :heavy_exclamation_mark: Don't expect too much battery in this Hackintosh like windows.
-You get atleast 5-hours battery-backup more.
+You get atleast 6-hours battery-backup more.
 </details>